 - Statement: This object represents the standalone desired messaging, in the specified language.

 - Claim: This object represents an individual claim, and contains information about the statement, the footnote (fine print), and the product to which the claim applies.

-- Local Adaptation: This object represents an adaptation of a Claim record, adapted for other countries.
+- Local Adaptation: This object represents an adaptation of a Claim record, adapted for a specific location.

 - Substantiation: This object represents non-document substantiation content.